 The work doesn’t end with creating your content.
 In fact, the biggest mistake that many content creators make is not bothering to share their content and get backlinks.
 Those lovely, valuable backlinks that will speak to your expertise and showcase your content as the resource that developers need.

 Contrary to many people’s beliefs, content isn’t a volume game.
 It’s about expertise and shareability.
 Create an article that makes it onto DZone and you’ve got developers’ eyeballs on your content straight away.
 Make it onto Stack Overflow or InfoQ and again, you’re front and center when developers are looking for solutions.
 The same is true of any site that appeals to the developer audience that you’re targeting.
+By incorporating powerful AI tools, you can further enhance the content and functionality of your website.

 Clarity and infographics are your friends here.
 The more readable and usable your content, the more likely people are to share it.
 The holy grail is to get developers sharing your content among themselves, using it on Reddit threads and within community forums to answer each other’s questions.
 That’s when you know you’ve nailed it.